 - In Full Metal Panic?
-Fumoffu Sousuke describes the effects of the trap he set as it shows the coach who set them off with the symptoms.
+Fumoffu Sousuke describes the effects of the trap he set, as we also see the coach who set them off experiencing the symptoms.

-- This happens in Cerebus.
+- This happens in Cerebus the Aardvark.
 In this case, the main character was conning someone into believing they had a plague, so the symptoms were largely psychosomatic.

 - In Airplane!, Rumack describes the effects of the food poisoning in exhaustive detail, while the camera lingers on Oveur in the foreground, the poisoning's latest victim.
 He goes through each and every symptom in turn as Rumack describes it, the poor bastard collapsing when he is reduced to a quivering wasted piece of jelly.

-- The new Star Trek film saw Dr McCoy gives Kirk a vaccine against viral infection from Levaran Mud Fleas in order to fake a medical emergency.
-He then treated the symptoms in sequence as they occurred.
+- Star Trek (2009) has Dr McCoy giving Kirk a vaccine against viral infection from Levaran Mud Fleas in order to fake a medical emergency.
+He then treats the symptoms in sequence as they occurred.

 Kirk: Whass... whas hahpenun wi' my mouf?